ekeilty17/ekeilty17.github.io/_posts/2024-01-05-guass-proof-of-the-constructibilty-of-the-heptadecagon.md

 First, the $2^k$ part comes from starting with a regular polygon and bisecting each edge as many times as you like.
 We showed an example this by converting an equilateral triangle into a regular hexagon.

-Second, the $p_1 p_2 \ldots p_m$ part comes from the fact that primes are obviously coprime with eachother.
-Therefore, given a regular $p$-gon and regular $q$-gon, we can construct a regulat $pq$-gon.
-We showed an example of this method by constructing a regular $15$-gon using an equilateral triangle and a regular pentagon.
+Second, the $p_1 p_2 \ldots p_m$ part is explained by the trick which lets us combine any two coprime regular polygon.
+In particular, given a regular $p$-gon and regular $q$-gon (where $p$ and $q$ are coprime), we can construct a regular $pq$-gon.
+We showed an example of this method to construct a regular $15$-gon using an equilateral triangle and a regular pentagon.

 Therefore, all that remains to be explained is why the primes need to be Fermat primes.

 Descartes provided a prided a bridge between ruler-and-compass constructions and algebra.
 He says that if a length can be expressed as a formula involving only $\ +, \ -, \ \times, \ \div, \text{ and } \sqrt{\ }$, then it is constructible (and vice versa).
 Thus, if we can construct $\cos(2 \pi / n)$, then we can construct the corresponding regular $n$-gon.